UMiamiLibraries/Esploro/README.md

 # Esploro

 A collection of tools used for the migration of assets in BePress to Esploro.
-For questions contact Tim Norris tnorris@miami.edu.
+For questions contact Tim Norris at tnorris@miami.edu.

 ## org_converter_tiered.py
 this takes the employee grouping table and turns into a tiered (unit to subunit) xml structure